Ådalen shootings

 The Ådalen shootings (skotten i Ådalen) was a series of events in and around the sawmill district of Ådalen, Kramfors Municipality, Ångermanland, Sweden, in May 1931.
-During a protest on 14 May, five people were killed by bullets fired by troops called in as reinforcements by the police.
+During a protest on 14 May, five people were killed by Swedish Army troops called in as reinforcements by the police.

 Background

 As a response to a drawn-out industrial conflict over pay reductions at the pulp factory at Långrör, workers at other plants went on a sympathy strike.
 The owner of the Graninge company, Gerhard Versteegh, hired around 60 strike-breakers, who arrived in the village of Lunde in Ådalen on 12 May.
 The workers held a protest rally in Kramfors and marched to the Sandviken plant north of the town, where they approached and attacked some of the strike-breakers.
 Since the police had not been able to stop the attack, the County Administrative Board asked for the deployment of members of the military from Sollefteå to protect the strike-breakers.
 When the troops arrived in the late evening of 13 May, they were met by protesters, allegedly throwing stones.